Japan's Cosmo braces for 'poison pill' anti-activist vote

 The upcoming vote is whether to block further purchases by the activists even when they comply with the set procedures.

-Yamada said the company decided against adopting the tactic agreed in June, known as "a majority of minority vote", because its use could detract from the fundamental question of who would be best suited to increasing the value of the company.
+Yamada said the company this time decided against adopting the tactic introduced in June, known as "a majority of minority vote", because its use could detract from the fundamental question of who would be best suited to increasing the value of the company.

 "We want to ask shareholders whose plans can boost the shareholder value, ours or Murakami-san?" he said.